inria-paris-robotics-lab/prl_ur5_ros2/docker-ros2/README.md

 Before starting, make sure you have Docker installed on your machine.\
 You can download and install Docker from the [official website](https://docs.docker.com/engine/install/).

+If you have a GPU on your computer and want to use it in the Docker container, you must also install the NVIDIA Container Toolkit.
+Please follow these instructions: [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

 > **Note:** This setup uses the NVIDIA Container Toolkit to leverage your local GPU if you have an NVIDIA GPU.
 Please follow the [official NVIDIA Container Toolkit installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to install and configure the toolkit on your system.

 ## Installation